-Our Officers And Directors And An Unaffiliated Stockholder May Be Able To Control Our Actions
+Our Officers And Directors May Be Able To Control Our Actions

-Our officers and directors beneficially own 11.3% of our common stock as of May 15, 2001.
-Of these officers and directors, two of our directors currently serve as a designee and a jointly appointed designee of an affiliate of H.J.
-Heinz Company, which owns approximately 18.14% of our common stock as of May 15, 2001.
+Our officers and directors beneficially own 11.6% of our common stock as of October 1, 2001.
+Of these officers and directors, two of these directors currently serve as a designee and a jointly appointed designee of an affiliate of Heinz , which owns approximately 18.1% of our common stock as of October 1, 2001.
 Accordingly, our officers and directors may be in a position to influence the election of our directors and otherwise influence stockholder action.